Shine (Take That song)

 "Shine" is the second single taken from English pop group Take That's comeback album, Beautiful World (2006).
 It became Take That's sixth consecutive number one single and their tenth number-one overall, making them one of only seven acts in the history of the UK charts to have more than nine number one hits.
-The song is about former Take That member Robbie Williams' battle with depression.

 Background and release

 The song is written in the key signature of E flat major; however, on some live versions it is performed in D major.
 It later emerged that Robbie Williams was the subject of the track, written and released prior to his decision to return to the band.

-The version of "Shine" performed during the band's Beautiful World Tour in 2007 featured an intro that was taken from the finale to the song "Mr. Blue Sky" by the British pop rock group Electric Light Orchestra—this was also done on the group's subsequent The Circus Tour in 2009 and Progress Live Tour in 2011.
+The version of "Shine" performed during the band's Beautiful World Tour in 2007 featured an intro that was taken from the finale to the song "Mr. Blue Sky" by the British pop rock group Electric Light Orchestra—this was also done on the group's subsequent The Circus Tour in 2009, and on the Progress Live Tour in 2011.

 "Shine" was released on 26 February 2007 and features lead vocals by Mark Owen.
 A 'live' version was recorded at a session with BBC Radio 2, and appears on the CD singles of "I'd Wait for Life" and "Reach Out".
 The song went on to win the British single of the year award at the 2008 BRIT Awards making it Take That's seventh Brit Award.